DamienWaits/Alignment_Compare/README.md

 # Alignment_Compare
 Java program to parse an alignment and remove sequences that do not align to all other sequences by at least 20 amino acids.
+Sequences should be on one line.

 Installation and usage: